wlonk/arcadia/appendix/spells.rst

    their mother tongue, and only speaks some of the dialects of Hell.

 This spell risks marking you as Death's own.
-When you cast it, include this outcome (passion, keep card):
+When you cast it, include this outcome:

+.. admonition:: Soul scars (passion, keep card)

    -  Ace through seven: Change your last mark: it no longer reads "become a Fetch", but not "become a Wraith".
 If it already reads